 All peak demand reduction must be environmentally responsible, per Least-Cost Procurement statute and standards.
-Therefore, fossil-fueled backup generators are only eligible to count toward performance if their emissions rate is less than the marginal peak emissions rate in the regional market.
-Additional guidance and requirements on eligible technologies and fuels will be provided in program documentation prior to each season.
+Therefore, fossil-fueled backup generators are only eligible to count toward performance for the 2024-2026 ConnectedSolutions seasons if they have an active Operating Permit or Minor Source/Preconstruction Permit from the Rhode Island Department of Environmental Management (RIDEM).
+It is important to note that the eligibility requirements will be updated to further limit fossil fuel-based generating emissions during the 2027-2029 program years.8 Additional guidance and requirements on eligible technologies and fuels will be provided in program documentation prior to each season.

 Participants may earn incentives based on actual performance, up to \$1 million per participant per year.
 Incentive structures, levels, and eligibility requirements are discussed further below.
+This \$1 million incentive cap applies to all 2024-2026 ConnectedSolutions participants, even participants eligible for the Daily Dispatch \$300/kW rate lock.